idealo/mongodb-slow-operations-profiler/README.md

 ### Summarized table

 Since v1.0.3 the user analysis page, besides the diagram, has also a table of all selected slow operation types.
 The table is filterable.
 Columns are sortable and selectable to be hidden or shown.
-The sum over the values of columns, where it makes sense, is shown at the bottom of the columns.
+Wherever it makes sense, the sum of the values per column is displayed at the bottom of the column.

 For example, to see the most expensive slow operations first, just sort descending by column `Sum ms`.